amfoda/amfoda.github.io/content/_index.md

               * Mentoring Students
-              * Apply corrections to the total and differential crosssection of the 𝜔𝜋0 photoproduction
+              * Apply corrections to the total and differential crosssection of the &omega;&pi; photoproduction

         - title: Doctoral Candidate
           company: University of Regina